Quartz/is-go-go-day/README.md

 # is-go-go-day

-Determine if a day is a Go!
-Go!
+Determine if a day is a GO!
+GO!
 Day.